Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 Males are generally smaller and thinner than females, though their legs are longer.
 They are territorial and aggressive with other intruding males.
 Females are larger and live longer by an average of 10-20 years longer.
-Males generally live about 10 years, when they become sexually mature, and then die.
+Males generally live about 10 years, an age about when they become sexually mature, and then they die.

 Scientific Name: Euathlus smithii